MCFpy/mcf/docs/source/user_guide.rst

 Example scripts
 ---------------

-We provide several example scripts in our `example folder <https://github.com/MCFpy/mcf/tree/main/examples>`_ on GitHub_.
+We provide several example scripts in our `example folder <https://github.com/MCFpy/mcf/tree/main/examples>`_ on GitHub.
 Below you also find the direct links to these scripts.

 **Modified Causal Forest**